 Page → Sections → Columns → Content → Styling

 To get started, you can either add a ready-made template or include a blank section:

 Within that new section, you can add new columns, and then populate these columns with content by simply dragging and dropping specific blocks from the sidebar.
 And, of course, you can rearrange sections with drag-and-drop as well.

 Once you have a content block in place, you can click on it to adjust the fine details of what’s in it, as well as its presentation.
 There are three main tabs available for that: Content, Style and Advanced.

 Overall, Elementor is very easy to use and fairly intuitive.
-Once you grasp the page/structure hierarchy, and get to know all the content elements, working with your pages becomes rather fun.
-Especially once you start getting into some of the more advanced features, for example:
+Once you grasp the page/structure hierarchy and get to know all of the content elements, working with your pages becomes rather fun.
+Especially when you start getting into some of the more advanced features, for example:

 - experimenting with the Z-index of elements (to bring stuff forward versus putting it in the back)

 - customizing the on-hover state of elements (changing their appearance based on the cursor position)

 All of Elementor’s design capabilities are very impressive, but what if you don’t have a design bone in your body?
 Then you can use one of Elementor’s many pre-made templates.

 And when I say ‘many’, I really do mean many.
 There are 150-plus templates available in the free version and 300-plus more in the Pro.